1 The Best Driving Schools in Aurora, Ontario

 They achieve their vision through proper and adequate tutoring.
 They understand that everyone learns differently and should be treated as such knowing that learning how to drive can be very intimidating.
-For this reason, they strive to give their students a customized plan that is well tailored to their specific learning style and the level they are.
-They possess a welcoming and comfortable atmosphere which helps students throughout their entire learning experience.
+For this reason, they strive to give their students a customized plan that is well tailored to their specific learning style and the level they.
+They possess a welcoming and comfortable atmosphere that helps students throughout their entire learning experience.

 “I had a rockstar experience with Mark as my driving instructor!
 He helped me gain my confidence as a first-time driver and I now feel safe knowing that I am able to drive defensively using the skills he taught me.
 Mark is incredibly patient, knowledgeable, and fun to be in the car with.
 I felt comfortable asking questions knowing that I’m not just another number to him.

 I genuinely do not think I would’ve passed my road test had gone to another driving school.
 I highly recommend Mark and Canadian Driver’s Ed to everyone learning how to drive – they are absolutely amazing!”

 “I highly recommend this driving school.
 Mark is the instructor.
 He is amazing at what he does, he makes sure that we understand the learning materials given.
 He keeps us on our toes which is good.
 I passed my g2 on my first try from everything i learnt from mark.”